LaurenceWarne/ox-yaow.el/README.md

                                      ;;------------------------------
                                      ;; Options specific to ox-yaow
                                      ;;------------------------------
+                                     ;; Page to be regarded as the "homepage" :ox-yaow-wiki-home-file "~/org/wiki.org"
                                      ;; Don't generate links for these files :ox-yaow-file-blacklist ("~/org/maths/answers.org")
                                      ;; Max depths of sub links on indexing files